-Statements made by the Ministry of Foreign Affairs Spokesperson (Paris, May 21, 2013)
+Statements made by the Ministry of Foreign Affairs and International Development Spokesperson (Paris, March 30, 2015)

 • United Nations – 28th session of the Human Rights Council (Geneva, March 2 to 27, 2015)

 • Bangladesh – Murder of freelance writer Washiqur Rahman (March 30, 2015)

 • Somalia – Attack in Mogadishu (March 27, 2015)

 The Franco-German Council of Ministers will take place today in Berlin.
 On this occasion, Laurent Fabius, Jean-Yves Le Drian, Frank-Walter Steinmeier and Ursula von der Leyen will participate in a meeting of the Franco-German Defense and Security Council.

 This meeting will provide an opportunity to jointly prepare for the major upcoming strategic deadlines.
 The ministers will discuss the fight against terrorism, the situation in Ukraine and the strengthening of the Common Security and Defense Policy, in preparation for the European Council on June 25 and 26 devoted to defense issues.

 France welcomes the results of the 28th session of the United Nations Human Rights Council.
 The Council notably adopted new resolutions denouncing the human rights situation in Syria, Iran and North Korea, and renewing UN follow-up procedures.
 The Council also examined the report on the investigation into abuses in Iraq, which documents serious violations, especially against persons belonging to religious minorities.

 The Council also reaffirmed its attachment to the freedom of religion or belief and called on political and religious leaders to condemn all acts of violence and intolerance committed in the name of religion.
 The Human Rights Council established new monitoring mechanisms focusing on the right to privacy and on persons with albinism who face serious persecution in some countries.